Green Jobs: Good for People, Planet and Prosperity

 22 April 2024

-Demography, Labour & Civil Service, Social Protection
+Demography, Labour & Civil Service, Social Welfare and Development

 Green jobs are a high priority in ASEAN as evidenced by the ASEAN Declaration on Promoting Green Jobs for Equity and Inclusive Growth of ASEAN Community adopted at the ASEAN Summit in 2018.
-ASEAN is actively promoting green employment in clean energy, energy efficiency and green buildings and urban planning, as well as developing policy to support sustainable production and consumption systems such as circular economy.
-Despite these commitments the growth of green jobs and the supportive policy ecosystem that enables future growth is not fully developed.
+ASEAN is actively promoting green employment in clean energy, energy efficiency and green buildings and urban planning, as well as developing policies to support sustainable production and consumption systems such as circular economy.
+Despite these commitments, the growth of green jobs and the supportive policy ecosystem that enables future growth is not fully developed.
 There is a need to enhance the understanding of the impact of green jobs and greening on their workforces, what the labour market and skills and training development implications of green jobs will be, and how best to respond to these.

 Regional Study on Green Jobs Policy Readiness in ASEAN